Top Tips for First Time Visit to Machu Picchu

 Where is Machu Picchu?

 It's mandatory to have a guide with you on entering the Machu Picchu complex.
 The guides are all approved by the authorities and are very good and speak a wide array of languages.
 If you're part of a larger group you may not catch all that your guide says but nevertheless you'll still look around in amazement and wonderment at all the many houses, temples, shrines, observatories and much more.
 Expect to also see several llamas and Alpacas wondering around the city which I certainly hadn’t expected when I visited.

 Michu Picchu Passport Stamp

-Once you get to the top though, you forget about all the hard work it took in hiking up – the views over the city and over the surrounding landscapes are unbelievably spectacular.
-I sat there on the ledge at the top of Huayna Picchu over-looking Machu Picchu thinking about how fortunate it was that the Spanish never found the site.
-And it’s easy to see why when you look around.
-The jungle covering all sides of all the surrounding mountains is so dense that within a few years of the city being vacated it would surely have been buried within a thick layer of green.
+Once you get to the top of the mountain, you forget about all the hard work it took in hiking up – the views over the city and over the surrounding landscapes are unbelievably spectacular.
+I recommend taking time to just sit there on the ledge at the top of Huayna Picchu, over-looking Machu Picchu, and think about how fortunate it was that the Spanish never found the site!
+And it’s easy to see why they never found it when you look around.
+The jungle covering all sides of all the surrounding mountains is so dense that within a few years of the city being vacated it would surely have been buried within a thick layer of green cover.

 After descending Huayna Picchu and you still want to put your bodies through some more pain - but admire some more breath-taking views over Machu Picchu - then why not trek up to the Gate of the Sun.
 As part of this hike you will set off along a short section of the ‘Classic' Inca Trail.
 So if you want to tell people back home that you've walked the Inca Trail then you're not completely lying.